skyfielders/python-skyfield/skyfield/documentation/time.rst

 is actually a table of offsets between TAI and UTC.
-At the end of June 2012, for example, the TAI−UTC offset was changed from 34.0 to 35.0 which is what made necessary the leap second in UTC.
+At the end of June 2012, for example, the TAI−UTC offset was changed from 34.0 to 35.0 which is what generated the leap second in UTC.

-Terrestrial Time (TT) differs from TAI only because astronomers were already maintaining a uniform time scale before TAI was established, using a slightly different starting point for the day.
+Terrestrial Time (TT) differs from TAI only because astronomers were already maintaining a uniform time scale of their own before TAI was established, using a slightly different starting point for the day.
 For practical purposes, TT is simply TAI